Buba Galadima: CPC leader

 The INEC had announced that Goodluck Jonathan of the PDP had won 22,495,187 votes, while Muhammadu Buhari of the CPC had won just 12,214,853.

 There were outbreaks of violence across Northern Nigeria after the elections, with many deaths.

 The "Northern Coalition for Democracy and Justice" announced that it had petitioned the International Court of Justice at the Hague to file criminal charges against Buhari and Galadima for inciting the killings.
 The CPC in turn accused Goodluck Jonathan of using the violence to make political gains against the CPC.

 Spokesperson to the PDP

-In 2017, he decamped to PDP and was named as one of the Spokespersons of the PDP.
-On February 24, 2019, twenty four hours after the Presiential elections of 2019 was conducted, Galadima announced on his social media handles that Atiku Abubakar had won the elections when results were being collated by the Independent National Electoral Commission.
+In 2017, he decamped to PDP and was named as one of the spokespersons of the PDP.
+On February 24, 2019, twenty four hours after the2019 presidential elections was conducted, Galadima announced on his social media handles that Atiku Abubakar had won the elections, even while results were still being collated by the Independent National Electoral Commission.
 Due to his actions, the All Progressives Congress (APC) Presidential Campaign Council demanded Galadima be arrested.
 Few hours after he posted the video, he was supposedly arrested by masked security operatives.